rubenolander/jmohman/README.md

-Website for apartment listings for external client.
-Next.js, sanity, supabase.
+Under development.
+A website for apartment listings that runs on Next.js in TypeScript, supabase (auth, user handling) and eventually sanity.